PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Automating User Password Change.md

 ### Token Generation

-This is our example of a token generating function.
-Yours could be anything you want it to be, but be careful that there aren't any duplicates otherwise that would cause you a lot of problems.
-This is a simple string, which retrieves the date combined with "*randomlyGeneratedToken-*" which can easily be taken advantage of.
+*5.* This is our example of a token generating function.
+Yours could be anything you want it to be, but be careful that there aren't any duplicates because that would cause you a lot of problems.
+This is a simple string, which retrieves the date combined with *randomlyGeneratedToken-*, which can easily be taken advantage of.

     	function generateRecoveryToken(){